PowerDNS/dnsdist-ansible/README.md

 dnsdist_install_repo: ""
 ```

-By default, dnsdist is installed from the software repositories installed on the target hosts.
+By default, dnsdist is installed from the software repositories configured on the target hosts.

 ```yaml
 # Install dnsdist from the master branch